ty-martz/SQL-Analysis/README.md

 # SQL-Analysis
-SQL queries based on certain databases
+SQL queries based on the sakila movie database